Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

    ===========
    JavaScriptEngineSwitcher.V8 contains adapter `V8JsEngine` (wrapper for
    the Microsoft ClearScript.V8 (http://clearscript.codeplex.com) version
-   5.4.6 with support of V8 version 5.1.281.50.
-For correct working of the Microsoft ClearScript.V8 require assemblies `msvcp120.dll` and `msvcr120.dll` from the Visual C++ Redistributable Packages for Visual Studio 2013.
+   of June 20, 2016 with support of V8 version 5.1.281.65.
+For correct
+   working of the Microsoft ClearScript.V8 require assemblies `msvcp120.dll` and `msvcr120.dll` from the Visual C++ Redistributable Packages for Visual Studio 2013.

    =============
    RELEASE NOTES
    =============
-   Microsoft ClearScript.V8 was updated to version 5.4.6 (support of V8 version 5.1.281.50).
+   Microsoft ClearScript.V8 was updated to version of June 20, 2016 (support of V8 version 5.1.281.65).

    ====================
    POST-INSTALL ACTIONS